jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-4-sliceheader-literal.md

 In this fourth part, we will explore a very common, but unsafe code pattern: creating `reflect.SliceHeader` and `reflect.StringHeader` objects from scratch instead of deriving them by cast.

+We will see three problems that come from this: an implicit read-only property, a GC race that can lead to a data confusion and information leak, and an escape-analysis error that leads to dangling pointers.

+Then, we will look at an improved version of the cast, and introduce a linter that can find some of the occurances of this specific, unsafe code pattern.

 ## Parts: